What is Holding His Tail Down?

 When in doubt it is always best to speak with a veterinarian about any concerns you may have while you monitor the recovery period.
 If your dog continues to show tail discomfort, your veterinary caregiver may decide x-ray imaging is required for further evaluation.

 Prevention of Holding His Tail Down

-Considering that one of the major reasons dog’s experience limp tail is overexertion, it is extremely important to ease your dog into any exercise after a period of low activity.
+Considering that one of the more common reasons that dogs experience limp tail is overexertion, it is important to ease your dog into any exercise after a period of low activity.
 In doing so, you will ensure that your dog has a chance to get back into shape before pushing him too hard.

 Always provide the right size crate for your dog and do not keep him crated for long periods of time without a break.
-This will give your dog the chance to stretch his limbs and keep his tail from locking up.
+This will give your dog the chance to stretch his limbs and tail.
 Finally, pay attention to your breed of dog and the condition that his tail is usually in.
-Some dogs are more susceptible to limber tail than others, so if you notice anything concerning, be sure to speak with your vet about it.
+Some dogs are more susceptible to tail injuries than others, so if you notice anything concerning, be sure to speak with your veterinarian about it.

 Cost of Holding His Tail Down

 Treatment cost will vary depending on the cause of your dog’s limp tail.
 Once your veterinarian finds the cause of the problem, it may be as simple as medication that is needed, or there may be more therapy needed.

 Worried about the cost of treating your pet's symptoms?